PsiQ/bartiq/docs/concepts/compilation.md

 Currently, the  following preprocessing stages take place prior to compilation:

-1. Introduction of default additive resources.
-This stage allows users to define the additive resources for leafs, and then adds the same resource to each of the higher-level routines, by defining it as a sum of the resource over all children that define it.
-   In the example we discussed previously, this preprocessing step would allow uas to skip the definition of `x` resource in `root` and instead have it automatically defined by `bartiq`.
-2. Propagation of linked params.
+1. Propagation of linked params.
 In this stage all linked parameters reaching further than a direct descendant are converted into a series of direct parameter links.
 This is useful because you can, for example, link a parameter from the top-level routine to a parameter arbitrarily deep in the program structure.
 This is will compile correctly, despite `bartiq`'s compilation engine requirement on having only direct links.
-3. Promotion of unlinked inputs.
+2. Promotion of unlinked inputs.
 Compilation cannot handle parameters that are not linked or pased through connections.
 To avoid unnecessary compilation errors, `bartiq` will promote such parameters by linking it to newly introduced input in the parent routine.
-4. Introduction of port variables.
+3. Introduction of port variables.
 As discussed above, this step converts all ports so that they have sizes equal to a single-parameter expression of known name, while also introducing constraints to make sure that no information is lost in the process.